Digitalization has a leading role to play in reducing emissions and combatting climate change, arguably two of the greatest challenges of our age.

 Accelerating digital transformation with ecosystem thinking

-Another important question is what’s been holding us back?
+What is holding us back?
 Slow progress in improving sustainability and embracing digitalization comes down to the same road blocks:

 - Finding right technology solution